Tips for Job Seekers

 When it comes to finding job opportunities, you need to network, network and network.
 Talk to as many people as possible to find opportunities, and do plenty of your own independent networking (see below).
 There are also numerous resources available, including several offered by AAPC, to help you in your search.

-As you look for job postings, be aware of the many settings (physician offices, hospitals, physical therapy offices, home health agencies, medical equipment agencies, hospice, billing companies, insurance companies, etc.) and positions (coder, billing coordinator, compliance manager, audit specialist, etc.) that are available to you.
+As you look at job postings, be aware of the many settings (physician offices, hospitals, physical therapy offices, home health agencies, medical equipment agencies, hospice, billing companies, insurance companies, etc.) and positions (coder, billing coordinator, compliance manager, audit specialist, etc.) that are available to you.
+Consider applying for jobs not directly related to your certification but within a healthcare facility, such as secretary, receptionist, or medical records clerk.

 AAPC Local Chapter Meetings.
-Your AAPC Local Chapter meetings are a great place to network with coders in your area who may know of job opportunities before they are posted.
+AAPC Local Chapter meetings are a great place to network with coders in your area who may know of job opportunities.
 Get to know AAPC members in your area and use them as resources in your job search.

 AAPC Project Xtern.
-To help newly certified medical coders qualify for a medical coding job, AAPC has developed Project Xtern, a program designed to match beginning coders with facilities willing to give them field experience and potentially their first medical coding job.
+To help newly certified medical coders qualify for a medical coding job, AAPC has created Project Xtern, a program designed to match new coders with facilities willing to give them field experience and potentially their first medical coding job.

 Independent Networking.
 Perhaps the best way to find a job in your area is to do your own networking.
-Look in the phone book to find offices/facilities and call or visit as many as you can to see if they are hiring.
-Look for job postings in local newspapers and magazines and attend job fairs in your area.
+Seek medical offices/facilities in your area.
+Call or visit as many as you can and ask if they are hiring.
+Look for job postings in local newspapers, magazines, or online and attend job fairs in your area.
 Talk to as many people as possible about your job search and utilize word-of-mouth advertising.
 Attend community medical meetings and hospital events as well as your AAPC local chapter meetings.

 Begin with an objective.
 Use a simple short statement to clearly state your goal.